Skip to content Accessibility statement

 Course content

-Your language modules will explore the society and cultures of French- and German-speaking societies and you'll be taught almost exclusively in French and German.
-These modules will help you to develop the transcultural and linguistic knowledge you'll need to become a high-level communicator in each language.
+In the languages and cultures modules, you will expand your knowledge of French- and German-speaking societies and cultures and you'll be taught almost exclusively in French and German.
+You will develop the transcultural and linguistic knowledge you'll need to become a high-level communicator in your languages.

-Your linguistics modules will help you understand the nature of language itself: how it is structured, how it has evolved, and how we use and understand it within our society.
-These modules will enable you to think critically and approach your studies from an analytical point of view.
+If chosen, your linguistics modules will help you understand the nature of language itself: how it is structured, how it has evolved, and how we use and understand it within our society.

 Throughout your programme, you can tailor your degree to your interests.
 You can: